Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 It’s helpful to figure out the buyer personas and customer life cycle of your target audience, so that you understand what motivates them.
-Then, you can provide relevant content that will help your site to rank well.
+Then, you can provide relevant page content that will help your improve Google rankings.
 Alexa can help you work out audience demographics, as in the example below for Upworthy.

 Remember when I earlier mentioned commercial and informational keywords?
 When you do keyword research, you can easily figure out whether users are looking for information or wanting to buy.
 That’s called user intent and here’s how it looks for the keyword research example used earlier.

-You need both informational and commercial keywords in your content to improve your site’s ranking.
+You need both informational and commercial keywords in your page content to improve Google rankings of your website.
 Commercial keywords target buyers who have been pre-sold (educated on the product) before coming to Google to conduct a search.
 Informational keywords build on-going rapport with those who are not yet buyers/customers.

 It’s your job to educate, inform, inspire and build interest before recommending a product.
 Informational keywords can be used to build email lists and nurture prospects before offering a product for sale.

 When doing keyword research, don’t ignore long-tail keywords.
-Rand Fishkin of Moz shows how targeting long-tail keywords produced an 80% increase in traffic & rankings.
+Rand Fishkin of Moz shows how targeting long-tail keywords produced an 80% increase in traffic & improve Google rankings.

 Spy on competitors: If your competitors are ranking ahead of you in Google search results, it’s time to spy on them.
+If the search algorithm likes them, you can learn and copy from them.
 I like to use Google Keyword Planner for this, because it gives me an accurate estimate of competitors’ keyword targets.

 Let’s assume you’re in the “survival knife” sub-niche.
 One of the authority blogs that you can spy on is survivallife.com.